solana-foundation/developer-content/docs/core/fees.md

 - and provide long-term economic stability to the network through a protocol-captured minimum fee amount per transaction

-> Network consensus votes are sent as normal system transfers, which means that
-> validators pay transaction fees to participate in consensus.

 ### Basic economic design

-Many blockchain networks \(e.g. Bitcoin and Ethereum\), rely on inflationary _protocol-based rewards_ to secure the network in the short-term.
+Many blockchain networks (including Bitcoin and Ethereum), rely on inflationary _protocol-based rewards_ to secure the network in the short-term.
 Over the long-term, these networks will increasingly rely on _transaction fees_ to sustain security.